oliverjam/oliverjames-v4/content/site-search-ddg.md

 You may be aware that the only way to get decent results out of Google nowadays is to add `site:reddit.com` to your search.
 This relies on Google's ability to search a single site rather than the whole web.

 This seemed perfect for my use-case.
-I could limit the results to `site:oliverjam.es` so visitors would only see my articles.
+I could limit the results to `site:oliverjam.com` so visitors would only see my articles.
 Unfortunately as far as I can tell there's no way to configure this without adding it to the search query itself.
 I could have used JS to append it to the query on submit, but that goes against my "no JS unless absolutely necessary" goal.

 This is when I discovered that DuckDuckGo has a way more robust set of search parameters for configuring results.
 They also use the `q` param for setting the query, but also support a `sites` param for specifying the domain to search.